 “What colorful vocabulary!
 I had to read this article with a dictionary close at hand.
 I don’t think excessive mastication means what the author thinks it does, but boy, whatta sentence!

-I can empathize with the desire to rush the development of voice, but thesaurus writing isn’t a shortcut, it’s a diversion – the scenic route has to be earned.
+I can empathize with the desire to rush the development of voice but thesaurus writing isn’t a shortcut, it’s a diversion – the scenic route has to be earned.
 A command of the English language isn’t evidenced by an itch to employ ten-dollar words nor an eagerness to boast exercises in extravagant anecdotes.
 A competent writer embraces brevity.
-Cogency is their master and the words they choose a reflection of such.
+Cogency is their objective and the words they choose a reflection of such.